queenisabaer/isbaner-vineyard/README.md

 >
 > Tangerine is a calligraphic typeface inspired by many italic chancery hands from the 16th and 17th centuries. *(Google Fonts)*
 >
-The font [Nobile](https://fonts.google.com/specimen/Nobile?query=nobile) was selcted for text content.
+The font [Nobile](https://fonts.google.com/specimen/Nobile?query=nobile) was selected for text content.
 It was important that this font creates a contrast to logo and heading.
 It should therefore be clear, simple and easy to read on all screen sizes.

 ### Wireframes